-Your spouse, friend, parent, or child just came out to you as transgender… now what?
+Your spouse, friend, parent, or child just came out to you… now what?

 You're likely filled with tons of questions, concerns, and mixed feelings, too many to count.
-Like, what exactly does it mean to be transgender?
+Like, what exactly does it mean to be transgender or non-binary?
 What does this mean for my relationship?
 Or, where can I get support and accurate information about gender?

 You may have a wealth of feelings and thoughts arising:

-- excited for your loved one at the courage to live authentically;
+excited for your loved one at their courage to live authentically;

-- worries about how your family, friends, colleagues, or your place of worship will react when they learn of your loved one's gender identity
+worries about how your family, friends, colleagues, or your place of worship will react when they learn of your loved one's gender or sexual identity;

 Let's start by clarifying that all of your concerns, questions, and mixed feelings are normal!
 This is big news and if you aren't familiar with the LGBTQIA community, it may be all new information to you.